fredrikaverpil/fredrikaverpil.github.io/_posts/2021-04-17-debugging-poetry.md

 ## Prerequisites

 My developer environment is Ubuntu 20.04 via WSL2 running on Windows 10, so that's what this guide is written for.
-Since it's all bash, git and vscode, it should be cross-platform.
+Since it's all bash, git and Visual Studio Code, it should be cross-platform.

 ### Pyenv